-It’s officially crawfish season down south and whether you’re a local or visiting New Orleans, it’s time to get your hands dirty babes!
-For New Orleanians, crawfish season is one of the most anticipated times of year.
+It’s officially crawfish season down south and whether you’re a local or visiting New Orleans, it’s time to get your hands dirty!
+For New Orleanians, crawfish season is one of the most anticipated times of the year.
 Many people purchase crawfish live to host boils in their backyards for friends and family.
-They can also be purchased already boiled to take out; or sit down at one of the many local restaurants or bars who regularly serve them throughout the season.
-Every seasoned crawfish eater knows it’s not just about the crawfish, but about all of the goodies that come with them as well like corn, potatoes, sausage, garlic and other veggies.
-These are some of our favorite places to eat them in the city.
+They can also be purchased already boiled to take out; or sit down at one of the many local restaurants or bars that regularly serve them throughout the season.
+Every seasoned crawfish eater knows it’s not just about the crawfish, but about all of the goodies that come with them as well like corn, potatoes, sausage, garlic, and other veggies.
+These are some of our favorite places for crawfish.

-Big Fisherman is our favorite place to grab already boiled crawfish to-go to enjoy at home or in the park picnic style.
+Big Fisherman is one of our favorite places to grab already boiled crawfish to-go to enjoy at home or in the park picnic style.
 They also sell live crawfish by the sack if you are hosting your own boil and other delicious seafood like crabs, oysters, shrimp and fish.

 Bevi is a neighborhood favorite.
 When you arrive wait in line to order your seafood, grab a tray full and then snag a table inside or gather around one of the picnic tables outside.

 BBG is already one of the city’s faves for day drinking.
 If you are looking for more of a Sunday Funday vibe, this is definitely the place to go for your boil.
 They boil Thursday – Sunday during the season.
 Make sure to get there early and get a place in line.
 They also have a neighboring wine garden in case beer isn’t your jam.

 Lots of local breweries will host boils during the season, but the boils at NOLA Brewing are one of our favorites.
 They are currently starting to offer live music again and the crawfish are delish!